uber-go/nilaway/README.md

 We'd love for you to contribute to NilAway!
 Please note that once you create a pull request, you will be asked to sign our [Uber Contributor License Agreement](https://cla-assistant.io/uber-go/nilaway).

+Refer to [docs/developing][docs-developing] for additional information on developing NilAway.
+We also support AI agents (which use this file as initial context), but please review any AI-generated code before submitting a PR to ensure high quality.

 ## License